imevro/react-ui/docs/styling.md

 ## Details

 The important thing here is that `styles` can be **anything**!
 You're free to choose what's appropriate for the given project — be it CSS Modules, styles as plain objects or even a function.
-This also creates an interesting use case for handling components theming.
+It's possible to omit `styles` parameter whatsoever in case a global styling approach is chosen (importing styles directly in the component's file).

+In general, we recommend to construct `styles` object and pass it to the initialization function.
+It creates a useful precedent for handling components theming.